 Seeing what other attorneys and law firms rank for keywords provides insight into whether particular keywords are worth pursuing.
 Long-tail keywords can be ideal initial targets for new websites - as the competition is low and achieving high placement in results pages is attainable.

 If your attorney website content is not relevant to what your prospective clients are searching for, it is unlikely you will be able to convert them.
-One of the basic signals in Google’s algorithm are the keywords on your page.
+One of the basic signals in Google’s algorithm is the keywords on your page.
 However, Google’s “relevancy” extends well beyond keyword mentions and includes the intent of your content and what the search engine understands you to be looking for.
 For example, a search for “personal injury lawyer salary” would yield very different results than a search for “personal injury lawyer San Diego.”

 Google’s main goal is to organize all the information available on the internet and make it accessible and useful.
 SEO is so important as it sets up your content for Google’s algorithm, and keyword optimization.
 If you have useful information, but your prospective clients cannot find it, the time and money you spent to create the content are wasted.

 Local SEO for personal injury lawyer marketing makes a lot of sense - but is often overlooked.
-Because personal injury lawyers generally need to market their services locally and not nationally, it is a good to tailor your SEO strategy accordingly.
-With this in mind target your digital marketing and lead generation to a specific city, county, or geographic area, like North Texas or South Florida.
+Because personal injury lawyers generally need to market their services locally and not nationally, it is good to tailor your SEO strategy accordingly.
+With this in mind, target your digital marketing and lead generation to a specific city, county, or geographic area, like North Texas or South Florida.
 Since clients come from a local area (and perhaps surrounding areas), local SEO for lawyers can simultaneously garner results and be cost-effective.

 Another benefit of local SEO is intent.
 People searching for a lawyer in their area are much more likely to convert - and become a customer.
 For example, someone searching for a “plumber + your city ” or a “tree trimmer + your city” is probably searching for that because they actually need those services.
 More generally, non-local searches are less likely to convert to an actual customer within a short period of time.
 The same is true for local searches for attorneys.